NCERT Book Solutions Class 7 Geography Chapter 4

 Answer: Insolation is the incoming solar energy intercepted by the earth.
 Amount of insolation decreases from the equator toward poles, because sun rays fall vertically on the equator and slant on the poles.

 The chapter “Air” from the NCERT Geography book deals with:

 - Composition of the Atmosphere

 - Weather and Climate

 - Structure of the Atmosphere

-Our Environment is the NCERT geography book for students in class 7.
+Our Environment is the NCERT Geography book for students of Class 7.
 For NCERT Solutions for Class 7 Social Sciences, visit the linked article.